 You can pray for your husband.
 You can encourage your husband.
 You can build your husband up.
 But you can’t change him or make him do anything he does not want to do.
 Let me state this clearly: Nagging doesn’t work!

-You can fix a broken marriage, you can fix your attitude, but you can’t “fix” your husband.
+You can take steps to fix a broken marriage, you can fix your attitude, but you can’t “fix” your husband.

 See the good in him, love him for who he is, and let the Holy Spirit deal with the rest.